 Jim CorsettiPhone: (206) 780-6501Email: email@example.comGrade / Subject: PrincipalSonoji Sakai Intermediate is entering its 19th year as a unique fifth and sixth grade school.
 I’m proud to be working with such wonderful students and staff, and with such a supportive community.

-I’m a father with two children in the Bainbridge Island School District and the other at the University of Utah.
+I’m a father with two children, one in the Bainbridge Island School District and the other at the University of Utah.
 A teacher does not have to be a parent to be an effective educator, however, I know that having the perspective of a parent has helped me in my profession.

 At Sakai, all students should expect a safe and caring environment.
 Students and parents should also expect a challenging academic program that prepares individuals well for their next step in the educational process.
 Staff continually help students realize academic success.
 We also recognize the healthy social and emotional development of students as paramount to being successful.
 Throughout the Sakai experience we are interested in developing the whole individual and in making learning fun.
 Success breeds success, and that motivates students to become lifelong learners.

 It's important for parents and caregivers to be involved in their children's education at Sakai.
 I know that not all parents and caregivers can volunteer at the school.
 Being involved most importantly means communicating daily with your child about school.
 It also means communicating with your child’s teacher(s), myself, the associate principal, the counselors and all staff.
 In this way, we can all be better prepared to make meaningful connections with students.
 When we all work together our children benefit the most by receiving the best education possible.Working at this school keeps me energized.
 As I arrive at work each morning, I know when a problem arises we will solve it together.
 We work with integrity and respect for the dignity of others, always.
 I appreciate the support of this community.
 This is an incredible place to work and live.
 Please don't hesitate to contact me for anything.
 And...
 I always appreciate your fishing reports.